mkuzdowicz/TutorialsManager/README.md

 # TutorialsManager
-Repository which can store tutorials in a db and perform time management on given tutorial.
+* E-learning data repository for storing and managing tutorials.
+* Including functionalities like time management and  rating of tutorials.

 # Main technologies:
  Java 8, Spring MVC, Hibernate, MySql